Recreate Summer Camp at Home With These 8 Free Virtual Options

 We’ve rounded up eight of these options, and they won’t require you doling out hundreds of dollars per week like traditional camps.
 In fact, your kids can enjoy any of the virtual summer camps listed below without you paying a cent.
 Most of these camps also don’t have traditional enrollment so you can participate anytime, except where specific dates are noted.

-Find a free virtual summer camp option that fits your child’s interests or try out a few to really fill up the calendar for the remainder of summer.
+Find a free virtual summer camp option that fits your child’s interests or try out a few to really fill up the calendar for the summer.

 With #CampYouTube, your kids can view content geared toward topics like adventure, STEM, the arts and sports.